kensiprell/ktorio.github.io/advanced/pipeline/route.md

 If you just want to intercept some calls for a specific route, you have to create a `Route` node and intercept that node.

-For example, for creating a timeout for a route, you could do the following:
+For example, you could do the following to create a timeout for a route:

 ```kotlin
 fun Route.routeTimeout(time: Long, unit: TimeUnit = TimeUnit.SECONDS, callback: Route.() -> Unit): Route {